Raptyyy/rapty_ac_vr_guide/README.md

 1. First make sure that you have successfully set up Quest link or Air link and that the headset is connected to your PC - [Tutorial how to do so](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/)
   1.1.
 If youre using an Oculus Rift (S) then you simply need to have the headset connected and showing in the oculus app.
 3. Install and set up SteamVR from Steam
-4. In content manager go to Settings > Assetto Corsa > Video and set "Rendering Mode" to "OpenVR"
+4. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and set "Rendering Mode" to "OpenVR"

 ### Oculus / Meta additional notes and troubleshooting